AnthonyFaubert/UW_EE371_FinalProjectStarter/README.md

 # UW_EE371_FinalProjectStarter
-Improvements upon the original Final Project Starter Project / Camera Project, including using my new SDRAM controller.
+Improvements upon the original Final Project Starter Project / Camera Project in the University of Washington's EE371 class.